 After analysing this data, you can start segmenting your audience.
-This means dividing your target market into smaller, more homogeneous groups that share similar traits or needs.
-By doing so, you can create tailored marketing campaigns that appeal specifically to each segment.
-Here’s an example of audience segmentation:
+This means dividing your target market into smaller, more homogeneous groups with similar traits or needs.
+By doing so, you can create tailored marketing campaigns that appeal specifically to each segment, a fundamental aspect of identifying your target audience.

 Customer Segment | Age | Interests |